thijsbrekhof1/RUG-D-at-SemEval2024-task8/README.md

 All saved best models for each language are necessary to run 'prediction.py'.
 The command line 'python3 <script_name>' can easily run.

 ## Generated Data
+'generate_data.py' can be used to generate extra data with Llama 2.
+It uses the 7 billion parameter version of the model.

+To run the script, call:
+python3 <script_name> --n_pages <n> --language <lowercased_language> --seed <random_seed>

+This will result in a file named 'extra_<language>.jsonl', containing the generated data.